-Lochte, the world champion, led all the way and touched in 1 minute, 56.50 seconds.
-He is coming off major knee surgery, and had a setback at a meet in April, all of which limited his time in the water.
+Lochte, the world champion, led all the way and touched in 1 minute, 56.50 seconds Sunday night.
+He is coming off major knee surgery, which limited his training.

 “If you go out in that race it’s pretty painful in the end,” Phelps said.

 It was Lochte’s first victory of the five-day meet after finishing second in the 100 freestyle and third in the 200 backstroke.